eddie-2020/oluyaratosin123/README.md

 As described in the Code reviews limits policy you have a limited number of reviews per project (check the exact number in your Dashboard).
 If you think that the code review was not fair, you can request a second opinion using this form.

-On page load, the eventlist array is should be rendered dynamically to the DOM.
+On page load, the eventlist array should be rendered dynamically to the DOM.